-Prior to his current assignment, Mr. Kelly served as the Senior Advisor for Sustainment in the F-35 Integration Office, Headquarters Air Force, Arlington, Virginia.
-His other civilian assignments included the F-35 Logistics Team Leader in the Office of the Assistant Secretary of Defense for Sustainment, and various acquisition logistics and financial management positions in the Office of the Secretary of Defense and the Department of the Army.
+Prior to this assignment, Mr. Kelly served as the Deputy Director, Logistics, Engineering and Force Protection, Headquarters Air Combat Command, Joint Base Langley-Eustis, Virginia.
+His other assignments included the Deputy Director Sustainment, F-35 Integration Office, Headquarters Air Force, the F-35 Logistics Team Leader, Office of the Assistant Secretary of Defense (Sustainment), and various other acquisition logistics and financial management positions in the Office of the Secretary of Defense and in the Department of the Army.

-Mr. Kelly began his 42-year Military career as a distinguished graduate of the U.S. Army Initial Entry Rotary Wing Aviator Course and the Army Aircraft Maintenace Manager, Maintenance Test Pilot Course.
+Mr. Kelly began his 42-year military career as a distinguished graduate of the U.S. Army Initial Entry Rotary Wing Aviator Course and the Army Aircraft Maintenance Manager, Maintenance Test Pilot Course.
 He flew as Pilot in Command of the AH-1S Cobra and the AH-64A Apache Attack Helicopters, as he served as a company, battalion and brigade Aircraft Maintenance Officer, and V Corps Maintenance Test Flight Evaluator.
 He flew combat missions in the first Persian Gulf War and security missions in Bosnia.

 EDUCATION